-- Work closely with colleagues in Health to support the delivery of the Lancashire Digital Health Roadmap. - Enable and facilitate interconnectivity of the Council's Social Care Systems with Lancashire Patient Records Exchange (LPRES). - Deliver the Vanguard Social Worker Mobile enablement project. - Support the development of a Health/Social Work digital portal - to support collaboration between Health and Social Care.
-Seek to influence and shape the digital agenda across Bla

-Seek to influence and shape the digital agenda across Blackpool including the Council, its companies, partners and when appropriate within and across the region.

-- Participate in Big data projects that enable the development of the region, supporting smarter decision making and investment. - Develop and build highly adaptive secure ICT infrastructure and systems that support service that want to collaborate and share services. - Seek to support the Council companies with ICT Support services and to grow new business opportunities with other public sector organisations to support the sustainability of the ICT Function. - Work closely with other Authorities in the region to support digital developments including our neighbour authorities, wider Lancashire and AGMA.
+- Work closely with colleagues in Health to support the delivery of the Lancashire Digital Health Roadmap. - Enable and facilitate interconnectivity of the Council's Social Care Systems with Lancashire Patient Records Exchange (LPRES). - Deliver the Vanguard Social Worker Mobile enablement project. - Support the development of a Health/Social Work digital portal to support collaboration between Health and Social Care. - Seek to influence and shape the digital agenda across Blackpool including the Council, its companies, partners and when appropriate within and across the region. - Participate in Big data projects that enable the development of the region, supporting smarter decision making and investment. - Develop and build highly adaptive secure ICT infrastructure and systems that support service that want to collaborate and share services. - Seek to support the Council companies with ICT Support services and to grow new business opportunities with other public sector organisations to support the sustainability of the ICT Function. - Work closely with other Authorities in the region to support digital developments including our neighbour authorities, wider Lancashire and AGMA.